-Transfer Credit (TC): Students transferring from another institution may be eligible for credit for courses they have credits attempted but not earned and will count towards MTF and POC, but not towards CGPA.
+Transfer Credit (TC): Students transferring from another institution may be eligible for credit for courses they have date.

-Withdrawal (W): Students receive a "W" if they withdraw or are dropped from the course.
-This grade counts as completion of the additional attempt(s).
 This grade counts as credits attempted but not earned and will count towards MTF and POC, but not towards CGPA.

+Withdrawal (W): Students receive a "W" if they withdraw or are dropped from the course prior to the course end